peopledrivemecrazy/certkit-waterloo2023/README.md

 # wagmi + Vite Project: MetaCert Frontend

 Welcome to the wagmi + Vite project!
-This project is bootstrapped with `create-wagmi` and utilizes the Vite framework.
+This project is bootstrapped with `pnpm create wagmi` and utilizes the Vite framework.
 It serves as the frontend for MetaCert, a decentralized application that leverages Worldcoin ID for proof of personhood and a web3 wallet (MetaMask for demo purposes).

 ## Getting Started